Mike Gabriel, Co-chair

 Ana Isabel Baptista, PhD, Co-chair

-Ana is an Assistant Professor of Professional Practice in Environmental Policy and Sustainability Management at the Milano School of International Affairs, Management and Urban Policy at The New School University.
-Prior to this, Ana was the Director of Environmental Justice and Planning Programs for the community based non-profit organization, Ironbound Community Corporation (ICC) in Newark, NJ for over seven years.
-At ICC she oversaw a wide range of environmental justice, community development, planning and research projects in her native Ironbound community in Newark.
+Ana is an Assistant Professor of Professional Practice in the Environmental Policy and Sustainability Management graduate program at the Milano School of Policy, Management, and Environment.
+She also serves as the Associate Director of the Tishman Environment & Design Center (TEDC) at The New School.
+Prior to this, Ana was the Director of Environmental Justice and Planning Programs for the community-based non-profit organization, Ironbound Community Corporation (ICC) in Newark, NJ for over seven years.
+At ICC she oversaw a wide range of environmental justice, community development, planning, and research projects in her native Ironbound community in Newark.
 While growing up and then later working in Newark, Ana was involved with various efforts related to the Covanta Incinerator including a Clean Air Act lawsuit and halting several renewal and expansion proposals.
-Ana has a Ph.D. in Urban Planning and Public Policy from Rutgers University where she completed her dissertation on state level environmental justice policy making across the US.
+Ana has a Ph.D. in Urban Planning and Public Policy from Rutgers University where she completed her dissertation on state-level environmental justice policy making across the US.
 Ana is a member of the Coalition for Healthy Ports and the Moving Forward Network, a board member for the New Jersey Environmental Justice Alliance and the Ironbound Community Corporation where she once worked.

-Sue Chiang, Treasurer
+Sue Chiang, Secretary

 Jack Macy is a Zero Waste Senior Coordinator for the City and County of San Francisco.
-He has nearly 30 years experience developing and managing composting, recycling and other zero waste related programs and policies at the local and state level.
+He has more than 30 years of experience developing and managing composting, recycling and other zero waste related programs and policies at the local and state level.
 He has been a key lead in the development and implementation of San Francisco’s internationally recognized food composting program and zero waste policies and programs, including setting a zero waste goal for 2020, mandating composting and recycling for all sectors, banning EPS (Styrofoam) and requiring compostable and recyclable foodware, and banning plastic bags and charging for other checkout bags.
 He is a recognized leader in the zero waste movement and has spoken across the globe on zero waste, including keynoting numerous conferences, and provided assistance to numerous jurisdictions and organizations.
 He also works to help develop and support better California policies and regulations, including through serving on the Board of the California Organics Recycling Council.